briandrum/codes.forchagrin.com/_chapters/chapter-501-general-provisions-and-penalty.md

 misdemeanor.
 An attempt to commit a minor misdemeanor is not an offense under this section.

-6. _(f)_ As used in this section, “drug abuse offense” has the same meaning as in Ohio R.C.
+6. _(f)_ As used in this section, "drug abuse offense" has the same meaning as in Ohio R.C.
 2925.01.
 (ORC 2923.02)